 You’ll be able to go home shortly after.
 There’s no need for strict bed rest, light activity is safe and encouraged.

 You’ll continue your progesterone medication and be given a date for a pregnancy test around 9–12 days later.
+During this time, you may have questions about symptoms after embryo transfer and the changes you might notice in the days ahead.

 This period is known as the Two-Week Wait and can be the most emotionally challenging stage of your entire treatment.
 We’ve written a blog post on how to get through this here.